elsafluss/bowling-challenge/README.md

     reset roll count (maybe just decrement by 1?) if first (new) roll = 10, this.roll score = 20
     if second (new) roll = 10, this.roll score = 20

+This was one of the first code challenges we were given at Turing, and I had a great time breaking down the problem into something I could understand, then building a solution piece by piece.
+It may not be pretty, but given my knowledge and experience at the time, I'm proud of it!